Getting Around in ZR Vans in Barbados

 Getting Around In True Island Style!

 Want to travel around Barbados at a fraction of the cost?
 Well then, why not try hopping aboard our infamous ZR vans – the only way to move around the island in true Bajan style.

 The ZR vans are white minivans with a horizontal maroon stripe down the side.
 They also have the letters ‘ZR’ on the license plate.

 These vans are privately owned vehicles and run according to specific routes island-wide.
-The vans are numbered one through eleven – each number indicating a different travel route.
+The minivans are numbered one through eleven – each number indicating a different travel route.

 The ZR Experience …

 You can also go to either the main ‘van stand’ on the outskirts of town.
 There is also a second van stand near the main Post Office in Bridgetown.
 ZR vans run from each of the particular van stands, but ask around, and someone will surely guide to which one you need.

 Tip: If you see a ZR on the road you’d like to board and you’re not at a bus stop, usually you can hold out your hand, and they will stop for you.
 Just be mindful of relying on doing this in heavy traffic, as the van may not decide to stop for you.

 Generally, the ZR vans have both a driver and a conductor.
 The conductor collects your fare money and tries to make sure you can quickly get in and out of the van at your appointed stop.

 Some ZR vans have the driver only.
 In this instance, you pay the driver your fare money as you exit the van.
 If the van is packed with people, it’s no problem to get off and pay the driver through the passenger window at the front, rather than trying to squeeze up through a full van to give the driver your fare money.